ilEnzio/ScalaPractice/99problems stuff/src/main/scala/README.md

 - Functional Programming in Scala Ch02 - 2.5.1
 - Scala with Cats Chapter2 - Monoid for Booleans;
+- Domain Modeling Made Function -

 Q's

 - ~~What is `exclusive nor?`~~
+- Ask about the concept of Value Objects vs Entities;
+  is it relevant for how we do things?

 #### TIL

 - What exclusive Or and NOr are!
+- Value Objects vs Entities (DDD)
+- Immutability causes a ripple effect in a data structure, whereby changing one low-level component can force changes to higher-level components tool.(DDD)
+- Important aspect of Aggregates: they are the basic unit persistence.
+If you want to load or save objects from a database you should load or save whole aggregates.
+Each DB transaction should work with a single aggregate and not include multiple aggregate cross aggregate boundaries.

 </p>